wikitree-website/wikitree/CONTRIBUTING.md

 7) Get together with another developer and have them review your code.
 When they sign off on it, they will merge your code in and **both of you** will be responsible for the code.
 The merge can be done in pull request's comment section next to the build status.

-8) Kick your feet up and crack a cold one.
+8) Kick your feet up and crack open a cold one.